Market Analysts see BlackBerry Limited [BB] gaining to $10. Time to buy?

-BlackBerry Limited (NYSE: BB; TSX: BB), has unveiled the agenda and speaker line-up for the company’s 8th annual Security Summit.
-Hosted virtually for the second year in a row, the event will bring together industry experts and thought leaders from across the globe to experience a blend of live and OnDemand sessions, fireside chats and interactive talks on topics including cybersecurity innovations and best practices, prevention-first security, endpoint management, artificial intelligence, machine learning, as well as IoT and connected vehicle platform differentiation.

-A sum of 8638378 shares traded at recent session while its average daily volume was at 10.14M shares.
-BlackBerry Limited shares reached a high of $10.08 and dropped to a low of $9.77 until finishing in the latest session at $9.79.
+Accelerating Development of Smart Mobility & Fleet Automation Solutions to Drive Revenue & Cost Saving Opportunities for Automakers.

+BlackBerry Limited (NYSE: BB; TSX: BB and Ridecell Inc. announced a collaboration to bring a next generation fleet operations and ADAS data platform to automotive OEMs via the BlackBerry IVY™ intelligent vehicle data platform.
+Ridecell chose BlackBerry because of the company’s position as a leading embedded software partner for the automotive industry and the potential of BlackBerry IVY to scale across global automakers.

-The one-year BB stock forecast points to a potential downside of -17.11.
+Over the last 12 months, BB stock rose by 116.22%.
+The one-year BlackBerry Limited stock forecast points to a potential downside of -14.83.
 The average equity rating for BB stock is currently 3.70, trading closer to a bullish pattern in the stock market.

+The market cap for the stock reached $5.46 billion, with 568.08 million shares outstanding and 558.47 million shares in the current float.
+Compared to the average trading volume of 9.49M shares, BB stock reached a trading volume of 9594542 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Guru’s Opinion on BlackBerry Limited [BB]: